pulumi/docs/content/docs/guides/crosswalk/aws/vpc.md

 ## Configuring Security Groups for a VPC

-All traffic in and out of a VPC is controlled by [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html), which act as virtual firewalls that limit inbound traffic to and outbound traffic from your VPC.
+A [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) acts as a virtual firewall for your instance (e.g EC2) to control inbound and outbound traffic.
+Security groups act at the instance level, not the subnet level.
+Therefore, each instance in a subnet in your VPC can be assigned to a different set of security groups.

 For security groups, you add _rules_ that control traffic what traffic is permitted in the form of _ingress rules_ (for inbound traffic) and _egress rules_ (outbound traffic).
 In addition to specifying what network protocol and ports